 Institute of Egyptian Art & Archaeology at the University of Memphis.

-- Dr. Mariam Ayad is Associate Professor of Art History.
-She teaches ancient Egyptian language and
+- Dr. Nigel Strudwick is Visiting Assistant Professor of Art History.
+He teaches ancient Egyptian language

 - Dr. Patricia Podzorski is Curator of the Egyptian Collection and teaches courses on Egyptian art as well